moveit/moveit/moveit_planners/trapezoidal/README.md

   the distance between the goals.

 ### Action interface
-In analogy to the `MoveGroup` action interface the user can plan and execute a `pilz_msgs::MotionSequenceRequest` through the action server at `/sequence_move_group`.
+In analogy to the `MoveGroup` action interface the user can plan and execute a `moveit_msgs::MotionSequenceRequest` through the action server at `/sequence_move_group`.

 In one point the `MoveGroupSequenceAction` differs from the standard MoveGroup capability: If the robot is already at the goal